 - Finally, you loaded your data into your Excel file.

 Step 4.
-Sync the Excel File to Google Sheet
+Syncing the Excel File to Google Sheet

 - Then, pick any cell of the dataset and select Refresh.